mrismanaziz/Reforestation/README.md

-## How many bones are in the human hand?
-A handful of them.
+## What do you call a monkey in a mine field?
+A babooooom!